Fixing Leaky Faucets: A Step-by-Step Guide

 2. Second, you’ll dismantle the faucet to diagnose the source of the leak.
 This usually involves removing the handle and the packing nut to reach the stem, which is usually where the problem lies.

 3. The third stage involves repairing or replacing the faulty component, such as the washer or the O-ring.
+According to a study by the Environmental Protection Agency (EPA), fixing household water leaks can save homeowners about 10% on their water bills.

 4. Finally, you’ll reassemble the faucet and test it to ensure the leak has been fixed.